-How to reach participants at Family Camp

-There is NO cell reception at IB.
-Participants can be reached at the main lodge (802) 487-0399 or for urgent matters, the Farm & Wilderness answering service can be used to page "Family Camp".
-1888-622-3276.

-• Cell reception, Laptops, cell phones and other internet connected devices:
+- How to reach participants at Family Camp - There is NO cell reception at FS.
+Participants can be reached at the main lodge.
+(802) 487-0399 or for urgent matters, the Farm & Wilderness answering service can be used to page "Family Camp".
+1888-622-3276. - Cell reception, Laptops, cell phones and other internet connected devices:

-There is NO cell reception at IB.
+There is NO cell reception at FS.
 In the spirit of Farm & Wilderness being "unplugged" we strongly recommend that participants leave their laptops and other internet connected devices at home or store them in your car for the week.

-• Announcements: After each meal there are Announcements, Announcements, Announcements!
+- Announcements: After each meal there are Announcements, Announcements, Announcements!
 We'll sing a song or two, maybe tell a quick joke, and communicate what, where, and when of upcoming activities and events.
 The blowing of the conch shell signals the beginning of announcements.
 When you hear it, please stop whatever you're doing (clearing, cleaning, and working in the kitchen, outdoor play) and come listen.
-We will continue to try to keep announcement time playful and short...your good humor, patience, and focus (and support with the younger, antsy set) will help the whole thing flow along.

-- Noise: Family Camp is often a joyful place, but with over 100 people for three meals a day, it is not often a quiet place.
+We will continue to try to keep announcement time playful and short...your good humor, patience, and focus (and support with the younger, antsy set) will help the whole thing flow along. - Noise: Family Camp is often a joyful place, but with over 100 people for three meals a day, it is not often a quiet place.
 If you are a person that needs quiet, there are many ways to find it.
-Mostly you yourself will have to seek and find those quiet moments and places Quiet walks along the dirt road, early morning stillness on the lake, and long stretches of lakeside peace, beautiful gardens, and thousands of acres of forest.
+Mostly you yourself will have to seek and find those quiet moments and places.
+Quiet walks along the dirt road, early morning stillness on the lake, and long stretches of lakeside peace, beautiful gardens, and thousands of acres of forest.
 (If you go for a wander, let someone know where you're heading).
-If you're finding a meal just a little too noisy, feel free to take a plate of food off and find that just right place. - Cabin Hour: After lunch time announcements, as is the tradition in all the F&W camps, everybody returns to their cabin for Cabin Hour.
+If you're finding a meal just a little too noisy, feel free to take a plate of food off and find that just right place. - Cabin Hour: After lunchtime announcements, as is the tradition in all the F&W camps, everybody returns to their cabin for Cabin Hour.
 This is a quiet time, a time for touching base with our families, quiet conversations, quiet games, napping, etc. This rest hour is a peaceful, slower-paced gift we seldom get in our high-speed society, and a practice which summer camps and many countries still wisely observe. - Waterfront: Complete waterfront, boating, and distance-swim rules will be posted at the waterfront and must be read prior to getting in or on the water.
-For now, please know that: There must be a lifeguard present to guing - There must be a lifeguard present to swim.
+For now, please know that: - There must be a lifeguard present to swim. - Dipping up to the mid hip and clearly below the naval (both feet firmly on the bottom) is allowed if 2 people are present and one person is an adult. - You may swim past the raft(s) only with a lifeguard's permission. - You must wear a PFD (personal floatation device) when in any watercraft. - To boat beyond the raft(s), an adult must be in the boat.